-Unfortunately, it's not so easy for us to dig the Duggars
+Unfortunately, it's not so easy for me to dig the Duggars

 If you watched the "Today" show this morning, you probably saw extensive coverage of the 19 member Duggar family.
 Here's a pic:

 It was presented as a sweet, heartwarming family story involving the foibles and fun of raising 17 little ones.
-Yet unfortunately, like so many stories and individuals that non-politically active heterosexuals can take for granted, the Duggar story is not so easy for us to accept as just a cute lightweight kicker story to fill a morning news program.
-That's because there is a strong anti-gay element to the religious fundamentalism that motivates the brood's extremely fertile ways.
+Unfortunately, as with so many stories and individuals that non-politically active heterosexuals can take for granted, the Duggar story is not so easy for me to accept as just a cute lightweight kicker story to fill a morning news program.
+That's because there is a strong anti-gay element to the deep religious fundamentalism that motivates the brood's extremely fertile ways.

 Ya see, the Duggars support many anti-gay groups and organizations, such as Focus on the Family, the Family Research Council, and Bob Jones University.
 But most discouragingly, they are strong supporters of the controversial teachings of Christian activist Bill Gothard and the staunchly anti-birth control "Quiverfull" movement (thus a big reason reason for the scores of kids).
 This is the same Bill Gothard tours the country speaking rabidly against people and situations he sees contrary to a good, moral life, which of course includes homosexuality.
 Consider these words from Allen M. Barber, wherein he recounts a 70's era Gothard sermon in order to support his claim that gay acceptance is bringing us toward the Endtimes:

 Bill Gothard Shows the Path a Nation Takes Toward Moral Decadence and the Judgment of God

 In 1976, as a young minister, I attended a Bill Gothard seminar in Dallas and I will never forget his teaching on homosexuality and perversion (I still have the notes).